contensis/contensis.github.io/http-src/security/authorization.md

 ## Bearer token

-On a success authentication response the access_token value must be set as the Authorization HTTP header for all REST requests and must be formatted as follows:
+On a successful authentication response the access_token value must be set as the Authorization HTTP header for all REST requests and must be formatted as follows:

 ```http
 Authorization: bearer {access_token}